denten-papers/harcourt-exposed/intro.md

 exposure and exhibition.
 In this perverse light, the inability to expose oneself seems like punishment.
 And the reward for being watched---liked, favorited, followed---is personal affirmation.
-Under the emerging regime there is need for bars nor cells nor watchtowers.
+Under the emerging regime there is no need for bars, cells or watchtowers.
 We enter into the hall of mirrors willingly.
-We will demand entrance.
+We demand entrance.
 And we reveal ourselves in return.

-To make sense of the revealment, Harcourt suggests new metaphors that open new critical possibilities.
-The state is now an oligarchic amalgam of the intelligence community, retailers, Silicon Valley, military and corporate interests, social media, politics, banking, and telecommunication.
+To make sense of the revealment, Harcourt suggests metaphors that open as yet unexplored critical possibilities.
+The state is no longer one thing, but many.
+It is an oligarchic "amalgam" of the intelligence community, retailers, Silicon Valley, military and corporate interests, social media, politics, banking, and telecommunication.
 No longer a big brother, it rather looks like an octopus from the US National Reconnaissance Office, one of the country's seventeen intelligence agencies.
-Instead of the panopticon we have the glass mirror pavilion.
-It does not just
-observe: it gives glimpses, it reflects, distorts, and offers "pockets of obscurity."
-Like the ivory tower, the panopticon represented remote power.
-It is not clear who is in charge in the glass pavilion.
+Instead of the panopticon we have a pavilion of glass and mirrors.
+The pavilion does not just observe: it gives glimpses, it reflects, distorts, and offers "pockets of obscurity."
+Like the ivory tower, the panopticon represented power remote and centralized.
+The pavilion is is close and distributed.
 It is a place to watch and be watched; to play and to surveil.
-Instead of the uncanny and devious body double impostor, Harcourt gives us the data double.
-The data double lives in the statistics of criminal justice but also in social media and in advertisement.
+Instead of the uncanny body of the impostor double, Harcourt gives us the diligent data double.
+The data double lives in the statistics of criminal justice and advertisement.
+It reports dutifully on our social media habits, our moods, movements, and our "click through" ratios.

 We have only began to understand the personal and political implications of the expository society in which surveillance is both more total and more